 Glossy green lance-shaped foliage turns red in fall.

-Loamy Soil, Well-Drained Soil, Moist/Wet Soil
+Sandy Soil, Loamy Soil, Clay Soil, Well-Drained Soil, Moist/Wet Soil

 Moist / Wet, Well Draining

 Best cross-pollination and fruiting occurs when planted in groups.
+Berries attract songbirds.
+Flowers attract Spring Azure Butterfly and Hummingbird Clearwing Moths.

 Winner of the Pennsylnania Horticultural Society Gold Medal (Steyer Award) 1991.